 This course compares how cities and city regions around the world organize themselves to deal with urban policy problems.
 The goal of the course is to highlight how different governance structures across North America, Western Europe, and other global regions shape policy making in cities, and the diversity of policy responses required by national, subnational, and local governments to address the toughest urban challenges.

 “Implementing the Missing Middle”, (Fall term) with the John H. Daniels Faculty of Architecture and Design, co-taught by Prof. Michael Piper and Sneha Mandhan.

-About half of Toronto and much of the Greater Toronto Area (GTA) consists of a “yellowbelt” of single-family detached homes protected by restrictive zoning rules.
-With three million new residents projected for 2046, and a housing affordability crisis already in full swing, the region faces a pivotal decision point: can the GTA’s municipalities open up their neighbourhoods in a way that is equitable and sustainable but also politically and economically viable?
+About half of Toronto and much of the GTA consists of a “yellowbelt” of single-family detached homes protected by restrictive zoning rules.
+With a housing affordability crisis and the GTA expected to increase by three million new residents in the next 25 years, the region faces a pivotal decision.
+Can the GTA’s municipalities open up their neighbourhoods in a way that is equitable and sustainable but also politically and economically viable?

 Over the Fall term, this course will focus on transforming single-family homes into multi-family housing through co-ownership and/or co-living strategies, for those who are being left out of the individual homeownership market.
 Given that practices such as co-ownership or co-housing are not mainstream, a number of new platforms and organizations have emerged lately to support ‘citizen developer’ types as they conduct feasibility studies, apply for unconventional mortgages, or negotiate complex approvals processes.
 Our goal for this course is to study these platforms, visualize scenarios for how they contribute to multiplex and garden suite creation and develop a Guidebook for Citizen Developers that focuses on the nuts and bolts of development and implementation.